-Your personal quota only determine the amount of disk space your own data may occupy and the number of files and folders/directories you may have on your U:-disk / home directory.
-Quotas may be active on other disks as well, but not all disks have quotas.
+Your personal quota only determine the amount of disk space your own data may occupy and the number of files and folders you may have on your Windows U:\ disk or Linux home directory.
+Quotas may be active on other disks as well, however not all disks have quotas.
 The mail servers also use quotas to limit the disk space of each user’s mailbox.

 Windows